JayMartMedia/helpful-commands/README.md

 `docker exec -it {containername} bin/bash` SSH into docker container

+`docker build --progress=plain -t app-name:1.0 .` Remove special formatting which can collapse lines and hide some output

 #### Docker Compose

 `docker-compose up` Start the docker-compose.yaml file in the same directory